K. Balaji: Career

 He then went on to remake popular Hindi films such as Dushman (1971) and Namak Haraam (1973) both starring Rajesh Khanna, Deewaar (1975), and Qurbani.

 He founded Sujatha Cine Arts in 1966.
 He was also the founder of Sujatha Recording Studio, where sound recordings for most of the big-budget movies of the 1980s and '90s were done.

-In 1979 began to produce films in Hindi, including the successful Amardeep.
+In 1979, began to produce films in Hindi, including the successful Amardeep.

 Family

 His wife Anandavalli died in 1996.
 The couple had three children, Suresh Balaje, Sujatha and Suchitra Mohanlal.
-Malayalam actor Mohanlal Viswanathan is his son-in-law.
+Malayalam superstar Mohanlal is his son-in-law.
 He was also the grandfather of Pranav Mohanlal and Suraj Suresh.
 The comedian Y. G. Mahendran is his nephew through his cousin sister Rajalakshmi Parthasarathy.

 Death

 Balaji died on 2 May 2009 evening due to multiple organ and kidney failure.
 He had been hospitalised for over a month.